This post may contain affiliate links. Please see my disclosure policy for details.

-There are also gorgeous rooms which were painted head to toe in clouds to represent the rain as Bikaner doesn’t see much here.
+There are also gorgeous rooms that were painted head to toe in clouds to represent the rain as Bikaner doesn’t see much here.

-I guess in those days they didn’t have TV so this was as close as they could get to seeing some rain in action.
+I guess in those days they didn’t have TV so this was as close as they could get to see some rain in action.

 There are also museums where you can learn about the royal family in Bikaner and see their extensive collection of cars and vehicles.

 The great thing about exploring this fort in Bikaner is that it’s not as busy as the other forts in Rajasthan.
 So, you can pretty much have the place to yourself, even in peak season!

 Junagarh Fort is open from 10 am – 4.30 pm and costs 50 rupees for Indian tourists and 300 rupees for foreign tourists.